apostrophecms/docs/docs/reference/modules/asset.md

 ### `watch`

 If `watch` is falsy, then changes to any of the assets in the `modules` and `node_modules` will not trigger a restart.
 Note that this option is disabled and has no impact if `process.env.NODE_ENV` is set to `production`.

 ## Command Line Tasks

 ### `build`
 The build command triggers the compilation, processing, and output of the project assets.
 The main code from each module, code placed in the `<module-name>/ui/src` folders, and scripts included in [bundles](#bundles) are combined separately.
 Any SCSS files are combined and translated to CSS.
-If `NODE_ENV=production`, all of the final deployment files are written out to the `public/releases` folder within a sub-folder named by the release id.
-The `build` script will try to automatically set the release id when building from a simple git checkout from the hash, building for Heroku or platform.sh from the environment variables, or Stagecoach from the root directory name.
-Otherwise, the release id can set from a `APOS_RELEASE_ID` environment variable or with a root directory file named 'release-id' with the value of the id inside.
+If `NODE_ENV=production`, all of the final deployment files will be written out to a sub-folder located within either the `public/apos-frontend\releases` folder, or the `public/uploads/apos-frontend/releases/` folder if the `APOS_UPLOADFS_ASSETS` variable is also present.
+The name of the subfolder is derived from the release id.
+The `build` script will try to automatically set the release id using the hash if the project is a simple git checkout, environment variables for Heroku or platform.sh, orthe root directory name for Stagecoach.
+When building for other environments, the release id can be set from an `APOS_RELEASE_ID` environment variable or with a root directory file named 'release-id' with the value of the id inside.
 The value should be a short, unique string identifier.

 #### Example